Why MongoDB Still Thrives

 Now we are approaching a key point here.
 Creating collections in MongoDB is really easy and cheap.
 In MongoDB, you can have 28 000 collections in one database!
 And remember that “database” here is just a namespace to group collections.
 Therefore you can have practically an unlimited number of collections.
 This means that when you use MongoDB, you can and you should split data into multiple collections when your data grows big.

-How does this help my laundry service corporation?
+How does this help my mighty machine corporation?

-Let’s say that you have a laundry service corporation and you are storing all log data from all your machines into MongoDB.
+Let’s say that you have a company that monitors many constantly running production or processing machines and you are storing all log data from all your machines into MongoDB.

-Now, if you used just one table to store all logs that each laundry machine is generating, your table would blow up very soon.
-Luckily, with MongoDB you would easily make your laundry machine corporation scalable by storing each laundry machine’s log data into a separate table (collection), so the number of your laundry machines would equal the number of your tables.
+Now, if you used just one table to store all logs that each processing machine is generating, your table would blow up very soon.
+Luckily, with MongoDB you would easily make your company scalable by storing each machine’s log data into a separate table (collection), so the number of your processing machines would equal the number of your tables.

 collection_name = "#{machine_id}:#{year}"